Munsio/nixos-ai-config/README.md

 ### Adding a New User

 1. Create a new directory in the `users` directory, e.g., `users/alice`
-2. Create a `default.nix` file in this directory with your user-specific home-manager configuration
+2. Create two configuration files in this directory:
+   - `default.nix`: Contains NixOS-specific user configuration (user account, permissions, groups)
+   - `home.nix`: Contains home-manager related configuration (dotfiles, user environment)
 3. Add the user to the appropriate host configuration in `flake.nix`

 ### Adding a NixOS Module